w0rs3/AntTestTool/README.md

 __Figure 1__: Simplified UML class diagram

 ## Run the project
-Use __sbt run__ to launch the Project.
+A simple way to launch the project is to use __sbt run__.
 The displayed warning can be ignored.
 ![sbt](https://user-images.githubusercontent.com/61475724/119367180-fb859100-bcb1-11eb-89f6-5aa7e7a11ca4.PNG)
 __Figure 2__: Launch the project using SBT